danarcher/XCom2ModTool/README.md

 ## Usage

-    usage: XCom2ModTool [--version ] [-w | --wotc] [ -v | --verbose ]
+    usage: XCom2ModTool [--version ] [ -v | --verbose ]
                         [options]
                         <command> [<args>]

 Commands include:

       help                  Display help on a command
-      create         Create a mod
+      wotc | base | legacy  Switch between War of the Chosen and XCOM 2 (Base/Legacy) create                Create a mod
       rename                Rename a mod
       build                 Build a mod
       open                  Open a specific XCOM folder
       clip                  Copy a specific XCOM folder to the clipboard update-project        Update a mod's project file

 Other commands may be available.

-Specify `-w` or `--wotc` when working on War of the Chosen mods, or to open War of the Chosen rather than base game folders.
+## Editions

+By default the tool is set to work on base/legacy edition of XCOM 2.
+The `wotc` and `base` (or `legacy`) commands will switch between that and War of the Chosen, and this setting persists across successive uses of the tool.

+The tool uses the correct folder paths for the selected edition of the game and SDK.
+When building War of the Chosen mods, built mods are flagged as War of the Chosen mods via the `RequiresXPACK=true` entry in their mod metadata.

 ## Building Mods